quasar1357/24_IN_P1/Java_SyntaxGuide/10_Java_API.md

 Saves a **list of objects of the same type**.
 Allows access and modifications through **integer indices**.

 ArrayList is a **generic** class, meaning the user can instantiate a parametrised type that can hold objects of one defined type.
-Importantly, ArrayLists **can only store objects**, NOT primary data types.
+Importantly, ArrayLists **can only store objects**, NOT primitive data types.
 This suggests using wrapper classes mentioned above.
 At the declaration, the user **specifies the type of the objects that can be contained** in the ArrayList.
 Naturally, the assigned object must be instantiated with the same type.
 Defining an ArrayList without type specification (holding any types) is possible, but not recommended.